-The Section 179 Tax Code allows businesses to deduct the full cost of a capital equipment purchase in year 1 versus a fraction of the total amount spread out over several years.
+The Section 179 Tax Code (179 deduction) allows businesses to deduct the full cost of a capital equipment purchase in year 1 versus a fraction of the total amount spread out over several years.
 This means you can save tens of thousands of dollars the next time you lease, purchase or finance equipment.

 Section 179 helps a wide variety of organizations because almost any equipment used within the organization will likely qualify for the deduction.
 By deducting the equipment’s full cost, the final amount paid is drastically reduced.

 For example, equipment purchases of $1,200,000 in 2019 would qualify for a $1,000,000 first year write-off, as this was the maximum amount allowed in 2018.
 Then, a $200,000 bonus first year depreciation can be applied thanks to the Tax Cuts and Jobs Act.
 The total first year deduction would then be $1,200,000.
 Cash savings add up to $420,000 ($1,200,000 x 35% tax rate), and the equipment cost after tax comes to $780,000.

 Section 179 Qualified Financing for leasing or purchasing equipment can increase the benefits even more since the taxes you save with the deduction usually exceed the cash outlay for the year when the full Section 179 deduction is connected with a properly structured equipment finance or lease agreement.

 So what does this mean?

 When you lease or finance equipment using Section 179, you can deduct the full amount of the equipment purchase without paying the full amount this year.
 The results are a huge tax savings, and in many cases, tax savings from the deduction will make your bank account larger than if you never financed the equipment in the first place!